matteomenapace/hacking-games-with-verbs/README.md

 The first task is to **analyse the game verbs**: what actions players can do, how they can interact with game characters or other players, what they should do to win the game, and what they simply can’t do.
 Participants explore how these verbs express messages and values, ideas and ideologies.

 Then they **redesign the game so that it is about the issue**, using a different set of verbs that reflect the values and views of the team.
-Participants are encouraged to consider changing the _gameplay_[^1], as well as the goal(s) and narrative of the game.
+Participants are encouraged to consider changing the _gameplay_[<sup id="s1">1</sup>](#f1), as well as the goal(s) and narrative of the game.

-Each team is provided with a collection of **pre-cut paper props** ripped from the assigned game, which they use to discuss and prototype alternative gameplays, as opposed to simply re-skin the game[^2].
+Each team is provided with a collection of **pre-cut paper props** ripped from the assigned game, which they use to discuss and prototype alternative gameplays, as opposed to simply re-skin[<sup id="s2">2</sup>](#f2) the game.

 ![In a nutshell](https://raw.github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/master/images/in-a-nutshell.png)

-  [^1]: _Gameplay_: the system of rules and the ways players interact with characters and objects.

-  [^2]: _Re-skin_: change graphic appearances while keeping the mechanics intact

 ## Ingredients

 Before the workshop I prepared:

-1. a **[short presentation](https://docs.google.com/document/pub?id=1m7CVKpsHk38UXiyCIBv-sBtNZ8g2rHZFVbVGsoLd59Q)** to be delivered in a _kamishibai_[^3] fashion, scribbling key concepts on a flip chart as I introduce them to participants, asking them questions and fostering an open discussion.
+1. a **[short presentation](https://docs.google.com/document/pub?id=1m7CVKpsHk38UXiyCIBv-sBtNZ8g2rHZFVbVGsoLd59Q)** to be delivered in a _kamishibai_[<sup id="s3">3</sup>](#f3) fashion, scribbling key concepts on a flip chart as I introduce them to participants, asking them questions and fostering an open discussion.
 Besides, the hands-on nature of the workshop makes digital slides inappropriate.
 2. a set of **printed [game cards](https://docs.google.com/document/pub?id=1DYXX_zd00e4yhfxbLL84EORXN62MHZJxXhzBNnrERHo)**, each of them including a visual reference, a short explanation and a few questions to help teams analyse their game
 3. a set of **printed [issue cards](https://docs.google.com/document/pub?id=1_kOZeI-p9bCzXj-4HrM9btvAkDCMp56qqSqSv3wdRCU)**, each of them including related keywords and an example scenario to stimulate different takes on the issue
 4. a **printed [brainstorming cheatsheet](https://docs.google.com/document/pub?id=1I_SWb14II4QjzaI9PymAwy21d-bhj42FW1Z3Ab99WG8)** with tips and questions to help team discussion
-5. a printed set of ze props!

-Feel free to **[download](#) all the ingredients** in a handy zip.

-#TODO put resources on GitHub

-  [^3]: _Kamishibai_ is a form of visual and participatory storytelling that combines the use of hand drawn visuals with the narration of a live presenter.
-[Learn more](http://www.presentationzen.com/presentationzen/2011/10/kamishibai-is-a-form-of-visual-and-participatory-storytelling-that-combines-the-use-of-hand-drawn-visuals-with-the-engaging-n.html)
+5. a set of **printed props** for people to use as main movable visual modules when prototyping their new gameplays.
+Physical paper pieces compel participants to reason in visual and spatial terms.
+They also allow for a more democratic process, since all team members can rearrange elements as if they were working on a jigsaw puzzle

+Additional materials needed for the paper-prototyping activity:

+* large format **paper**, A2 or bigger
+* **sharpies** in various tints
+* **post-its** in different colours
+* **scissors**
+* **glue** sticks

 ### The elevator pitch

+In the joyful chaos of an event like the [Mozilla Festival](http://mozillafestival.org/), you need a short and engaging workshop description to attract people.

 As [advertised on Lanyrd](http://lanyrd.com/2012/mozilla-festival/szkmy/):

-> This session will allow you to **prototype a videogame** starting with something we are all familiar with: **verbs**!
-Whether it is running or collecting, shooting or trading, games are driven by verbs.
+> This session will allow you to **prototype a videogame** starting with something we are all familiar with: verbs!
+Whether it is running or collecting, shooting or trading, **games are driven by verbs**.
 We will look at classic games in terms of verbs and explore how these verbs express messages and values.
-Then we will modify these games, changing the verbs so that they express our own messages and values.
+Then we will **hack these games**, changing the verbs so that they express our own messages and values.

 ## Method